jcal13/memory-model-editor/PRODUCTION_DEPLOYMENT.md

 sudo -l
 ```

-If your account does not have sudo access, contact the project maintainer or system administrator before continuing.
+If your account does not have sudo access, contact Professor Calver or the teaching systems administrator before continuing.

 ## 2. Update the Production Repository